 Gabriella Santini

-Gabriella is a PhD student in Anthropology at the University College London.
+Gabriella is a PhD student in Anthropology at the University College London (UCL).
 Her project explores pastoralist-lion relations in spaces of conservation in East Africa.
-Using new and interdisciplinary research methods from both social and natural sciences, She investigates how conservation policies (often grounded in “people without nature” ideology) impact both people and wildlife.
+Using new and interdisciplinary research methods from both social and natural sciences, she investigates how conservation policies (often grounded in “people without nature” ideology) impact both people and wildlife.
+She is currently doing fieldwork in Kenya, around the Maasai Mara and Amboseli game reserves.
+Gabriella’s aim is to promote holistic conservation initiatives that view people and wildlife as living a part of an ecosystem.
+By doing so, she hopes to lay the way (methodologically and theoretically) for future anthropological work that reaches beyond the human.
+Prior to beginning her PhD at UCL, Gabriella completed her MA in Anthropology at the University of Ottawa.

 I decided to join the ESAC in summer 2022 after presenting at the annual conference for the first time.
 I presented at the ESAC’s first French session and figured the association could use more French-speaking researchers in the field of environmental studies.
 My friend and colleague from the University of Ottawa was already a board member, and told me that the Association was looking for new members.
 I thought joining the ESAC would be a great opportunity not only to not contribute a French voice to the table, but also to learn more about the environmental studies context in Canada.
 I believe Canada, a country economically dependent on natural resources, can and has to become a world-leader in developing creative and holistic strategies to combat the ecological crisis.